donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

   - RUDEC 2013-180
   - IRBN 2014/005

-Besides the ethics board identifier, the ABR ("Algemeen Beoordeling en Registratie") number should be specified when available.
+Besides the local ethics board identifier, the ABR ("Algemeen Beoordeling en Registratie") number should be specified when available.
 The combination of these two ensures that the study is registered and can be identified both at the local as well as at the central level (i.e. at the CCMO in The Hague).
 Through the ABR number, the ethics application can be queried in a public database.

 The ABR identifier is always of the form "NLxxxxx.xxx.xx".
 Here are some examples of the ABR identifier